pypy/pypy/pypy/doc/cppyy.rst

   calling the method on the instance.

 * **namespaces**: Are represented as python classes.
-  Namespaces are open-ended than classes, so sometimes initial access may result in updates as data and functions are looked up and constructed lazily.
+  Namespaces are more open-ended than classes, so sometimes initial access may result in updates as data and functions are looked up and constructed lazily.
   Thus the result of ``dir()`` on a namespace should not be relied upon: it